There are many untold stories with a PUCC or a Purdue connection. Please use the feedback form to have your stories included.

 The Control Data Corporation 6500 supercomputer was first installed at Purdue in the fall of 1967.
 It was finally retired from service in the fall of 1989, providing 22 years of service to the university.
 Many of us thought that when retired, it was sold for scrap and the system was recycled.
 It ended up at a computer museum in Chippewa Falls.
 It was then purchased by the Living Computer Museum in Seattle, Washington, and museum engineers have worked to get parts of it running.
 See the Living Computer Museum's CDC 6500 site for more information.
 (Note: The museum has permanently closed as of July 2024 and its contents, including the CDC 6500, slated for auction.
-Update: The CDC 6500 was sold in September for 2024 to an unknown buyer.
-Hopefully the work started by the staff at the Living Computer Museum to restore it will continue.)
+Update: The CDC 6500 was sold in September 2024 to an unknown buyer.
+Hopefully, the work started by the staff at the Living Computer Museum to restore it will continue.)

 Tripwire, a widely-used intrusion detection tool for UNIX systems, was created while Gene Kim was a student at Purdue.
 Gene spent time working as a PUCC student employee, and writes about it in the post My Work with Tripwire on his web site.
 He also tells a few interesting stories on the included video, including a shout-out to Kevin Braunsdorf.